OpenHeartHHC/OpenHeartApp/OHappTodo.md

 - [] Merge "Activity" and "Status"
-- [] Allow for other health data logging (weight, bloof pressure, ...)
+- [] Allow for other health data logging (weight, blood pressure, ...)
 - [] Make a login (and logout) system with user profile
 - [] Allow for heath history export
 - [] Multi-language support